sunmkim/lfc-tweet-analysis/README.md

 tweets['created_at'] = p.to_datetime(p.Series(tweets['created_at']))
 tweets.set_index('created_at', drop=False, inplace=True)
 ```
 We are then able to convert the data into "per minute" unit.
 In other words, we now have tweets per minute on the y-axis.
-We can now display the plot using the color of our choice, using the vincent library.
+And now we can display the plot using the color of our choice with the vincent library.
 ```python
 # created_at index is formatted to per minute
 tweets_pm = tweets['created_at'].resample('1t', how='count')